 Family Morale, Welfare and Recreation

 Army Morale, Welfare & Recreation is a comprehensive network of support and leisure services designed to enhance the lives of soldiers (active, Reserve, and Guard), their families, civilian employees, military retirees and other eligible participants.

-The Coast Guard Morale, Well- Being, and Recreation (MWR) program is to uplift the spirits of the Coast Guard Family and be an essential element of Coast Guard readiness, retention, and resiliency through customer-owned and driven MWR programs and services.
+The Coast Guard Morale, Well-being, and Recreation (MWR) program exists to uplift the spirits of the Coast Guard Family and be an essential element of Coast Guard readiness, retention, resiliency through customer-owned and driven MWR programs and services.

 National Caregiver Support Line

 The Department of Veterans Affairs (VA) has opened a toll-free National Caregiver Support Line.
 The support line serves as a primary resource/referral center to assist caregivers, veterans and others seeking caregiver information to help in the care of our nation's veterans.
 Calls to the National Caregiver Support Line are answered by VA employees who are licensed clinical social workers.